 Noodle is a key component of Branksome’s Innovation Agenda - a new business accelerator.
 Accelerators are programs that help entrepreneurs develop start-up ventures and support them in realizing their innovative ideas.
 Common in the post-secondary and corporate sectors, Branksome’s Noodle is the first accelerator in a Canadian high school.

 Noodle teaches students to identify problems, think critically about solutions, and then bring these solutions to the real world through a viable business venture.

 As in all the school’s innovation initiatives, efforts are made to connect the students’ work in Noodle, to the real world.
 Students taking part in Noodle will be mentored by some of the most innovative and disruptive entrepreneurs in Toronto thanks to partnerships with experts in fields such as Artificial Intelligence (AI) and the Internet of Things (IoT).

 Clarke Agency was involved in naming and all creative development.

 I worked on McDonald's for a couple years.
 The elevator spot was a highlight for me.
 I love the simplicity.

 SHOP.CA was a Canadian e-Commerce destination with a wide range of products and services.
 The company was close to closing its doors when I was hired to re-develop the brand.
 Unfortunately, the company didn't survive.
 Even so, I'm still proud of the work.
 This is a small sampling.
-Strictly digital, with the exception of re-working the television.
+Just digital.

 A social media campaign (Instagram & Twitter) for Beer Canada who represent domestic brewers.
 They promote responsible drinking and beer as part of a healthy lifestyle.